Work through Wet Basement Intake Checklist for Waterproofing Leads

 Waterproofing is a strong problem-led niche with real urgency.
 A wet-basement checklist makes the hub feel more operationally useful than generic contractor content.

 Treat Wet Basement Intake Checklist for Waterproofing Leads as one operating piece, not a loose checklist.
-For foundation and waterproofing operators, a first-call sequence for water source, basement condition, frequency, and access should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For foundation and waterproofing operators, a first-call sequence for water source, basement condition, frequency, and access should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.